 Ferries are a lot of fun, plus this particular one feels more like a cruise.

-The ferry from Copenhagen to Oslo sails every night, leaving at around 16:30 and arriving around 9:45.
+The ferry from Copenhagen to Oslo sails every night, leaving at around 16:30 and arriving around 9:45 (make sure to double check!).
 It is not cheap, but it can be classified as affordable luxury.

 If you are traveling in summer you would still have some light hours to enjoy the view from the sea.
 In winter, night falls early and it might already be dusk when you are leaving.